It’s a dream of many to build their own home, but how much does it cost to build a house yourself?

 The contractor will charge a percentage of the total construction costs for their overhead and profit.

-This usually comes out to somewhere around 25% of the total cost to build.
+This usually comes out to somewhere around 20%-25% of the total hard costs.

 You’ve added “buffers” into most of the above categories to give you some breathing room.